backand/docs/source/includes/_backand_features.md

   $ npm update -g backand
   # or use sudo (with caution)
 ```
 If you've installed the Backand node package before, you will need to perform an update to get the new hosting and deployment functionality.
-Follow these steps to update your locally-installed version of Backand
+Use the command on the right to update your locally-installed version of Backand

 ### Deploying the Angular Project
 ```bash
   backand sync --app {{appName}} --master {{master-token}} --user {{user-token}} --folder /path/to/project/folder
 ```
-The Backand CLI, which we installed using NPM, provides the capability to deploy your project, as well as sync your local project folder.
-To deploy and sync, use the following command from the command line:
+The Backand CLI provides the capability to deploy your app's code, as well as sync your local project folder.
+To deploy and sync, use thecommand on the right.

 The parameters for this call are: